-Kathleen Smith, Former President/Rocky Mtn Rep: She said we do need to get a count for girls Tier II and youth Tier I and Tier II.
-Girls Tier II Nationals has been moved to Colorado, and 15 and under Tier I has been moved to Dallas.
-The new playing rules were posted June 18, 2021.
+Kathleen Smith, Former President/Rocky Mtn Rep: The new playing rules were posted June 18, 2021.
 They will be effective until 2025.
 They want to standardize match penalties, and the language was changed to recommended on all except abuse of officials.
 T.C.
 Lewis was seated on the Executive Board for USA Hockey.
 His position is now open (District Director).

-Derrick Radke, President: Had a call with USA Hockey about the coming season.
-There are a lot of rumors about USA Hockey not sanctioning, and no tournaments/games happening.
-They are encouraging people to roster teams and play by the rules and regulations as best as they can.Nomination information will be sent to USA Hockey for elections in June.
-Derrick encouraged us to reach out to anyone who might be a good representative for the state of Utah hockey.Derrick volunteered a couple of people for the Policies and Procedures subcommittee.
+Derrick Radke, President: Derrick volunteered a couple of people for the Policies and Procedures subcommittee.
 He will collect and consolidate comments, and then the committee will meet.
 Most of annual congress focused on rule changes and membership numbers.
 Utah had a 23-24% drop last year overall.
 Youth increased by 7%.
 Adult participation has dropped significantly.
 He encouraged everyone to look at the rules on the website.
 He also suggested a Saturday morning training at the end of August for managers, registrars, etc. from organizations.
 The last one was two years ago.
 Lisa D’Urso said that WCR is getting new management, the D’Ursos are stepping away.
 Robert Cowden is the new President, and Ryan Newton is the new VP.
 Evan Stoflet is the new Hockey Director for WCR.

-Open Session: Derrick asked if anyone else wanted to discuss anything.

-Jared Youngman wanted to make sure that everyone knows that the Eagles do not want to be Tier I and do not intend to try for it.
-When it is brought up, the Eagles are shutting it down.
-He asked that if people hear rumors that they reach out to him directly.
-He said that the Eagles are not responsible for the rumors, that it is some of their parents.
-Lisa said that she knows it is not coming directly from the Eagles, that it was a parent issue.

-Next meeting will be August 2April 5.
-2021Sept 14, 2020.
-8:479:28 p.m.
-Doug motioned to adjourn Steve seconded.
-We adjourned.
+Next meeting will be August 2.
+2021.
+We adjourned at 9:28 p.m.